Last Updated: 13 February 2026 | Status: Confirmed — 3.3% pay rise from 1 April 2026

 The key takeaway is that Scotland has already locked in 3.75% with an inflation safety net, putting Wales and England under pressure to deliver something competitive.
 Wales has the advantage of its landmark healthcare support worker re-banding agreement, which goes further than anything offered in England.
 For more on the England NHS pay rise 2026 position, see our dedicated guide.

-This is one of the most urgent issues in the 2026/27 pay round, and it affects thousands of the lowest-paid NHS Wales workers.
+This was one of the most urgent issues in the 2026/27 pay round.
+Wales has taken decisive action.

-From April 2026, the National Minimum Wage for workers aged 21 and over rises to £12.71 per hour.
-But Band 2 entry-level staff on the Agenda for Change pay scale currently earn £12.11 per hour.
+The problem: From April 2026, the National Living Wage for workers aged 21 and over rises to £12.71 per hour.
+A standard 3.3% uplift would have left Band 2 entry staff earning approximately £13.45 per hour — barely above the legal minimum.

-Wales is ahead of the curve here.
-In November 2025, the Welsh Partnership Forum signed a historic agreement to re-band healthcare support workers from Band 2 to Band 3, delivering an immediate pay increase for thousands of porters, domestic staff, and healthcare assistants.
+Re-banding agreement: In addition to the real living wage commitment, NHS Wales signed a landmark agreement in November 2025 to re-band healthcare support workers from Band 2 to Band 3, delivering further pay increases for thousands of porters, domestic staff, and healthcare assistants.
 The Royal College of Nursing called it a “landmark” deal.
 Implementation is expected by mid-2026.

 How Is NHS Wales Pay Decided?